mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 As described above, FPC follows the programming model used in the standard Fabric Go shim and offers a C++ based Chaincode Library / Shim to FPC chaincode developers.
 For MVP, the FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future.
-These details are documented separately in the Shim header file itself: [Link](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h)
+These details are documented separately in the Shim header file itself: **[ecc_enclave/enclave/shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h)**

 ## TEE platform support

 Currently, our FPC Runtime and the SDK focuses on Intel SGX SDK.
 However, components such as the FPC Registry are already designed to support attestations by other TEE platforms as they mature and gain remote attestation capabilities.
 Also, other components such as the Go part of the FPC chaincode library don't have an Intel SGX depency and can easily be reused.
 We plan to explore other TEE platforms such as AMD SEV in the future.

-## A Opportunity for Endorsement Policies
+## An Opportunity for richer Endorsement Policies

 Using FPC enables a new way to write Endorsement Policies.
 In particular, it enables one to create policies which take into account that a chaincode is executed in a protected environment (i.e., TEE).
 Depending on the workload, this can reduce the number of required endorsements and still protect the integrity of the execution result.